 8.3.
 Release policy - user access

-EGR data are available to the statistical producers in the national statistical institutes of the EU Member States and EFTA countries exclusively for statistical purposes only.
+EGR data are available to the national statistical authorities of the EU Member States and EFTA countries exclusively for statistical purposes only.
 Members of the European System of Central Banks (ESCB) also have access to the EGR data explicitly for the statistical purposes to ensure the quality of the information on multinational enterprises in Europe, provided that an authorization from the respective national statistical institute is given, according to Art.
 10 of the EBS Regulation.

-For national statistical institutes and national central banks, the access to the EGR data is restricted to information on those multinational enterprise groups, when at least one legal unit of a specific multinational enterprise group is located at the territory of the country of that national statistical institute or national central bank.
+For national statistical institutes and national central banks, the access to the EGR data is restricted to information on those enterprise groups, when at least one legal unit of a specific enterprise group is located at the territory of the country of that national statistical institute or national central bank or, if no legal unit in the territory, when the ultimate controlling unit of the enterprise group is located in the territory of that national statistical institute or national central bank (e.g. the controlling unit is natural person) provided that an authorization from the national statistical institutes whose units are in the group concerned is given.

 The EGR final frame is released annually, and it is transmitted to the national statistical institutes and to the national central banks and the European Central Bank (ECB).